VRCWizard/TTS-Voice-Wizard/README.md

 Download the latest version from releases and run the .exe file (recommended to use latest release, not pre-release) <br />
 https://github.com/VRCWizard/TTS-Voice-Wizard/releases <br />

-It may ask you to install missing framework for .Net Download the x64 version for desktop apps.
+It may ask you to install missing framework for .Net upon running the .exe file.
+Download the x64 version for desktop apps.

 # Microsoft Azure Subscription Key